frckbrice/pocker-guessing-backend/README.md

 # PockerPlay Backend

-Backend API and realtime server for PockerPlay, a 2-player guessing game.
+Backend REST API and realtime server for PockerPlay, a 2-player guessing game.
+The API serves data to client app in realtime wia Websockets. the Game is still in WIP (work in progress)

 ## Objectives